ppzh0/PaperPocket/papers/#README.md

 | Bio              | _Biology (ဇီဝဗေဒ)_ |

 ## 📌 Why This Structure?
-- 🗂 Easy Sorting: Exams are sorted alphabetically by Grade → Year → Subject → Place for quick access.
+- 🗂 Easy Sorting: Exams are sorted alphabetically by Grade → Year → Subject → Place for quick access, prioritizing Year and Subject as there are many places with different variations of one exam paper.

 - 🔍 Efficient Search (Cons): We assumed that the user do not care if there is a folder structure or not.
 The content of the file is only useful

-- 🚀 Optimized Storage: Short file and folder names prevent file system errors caused by long paths.
+- _🚀 Optimized Storage (Cons, no idea how to do this): Short file and folder names prevent file system errors caused by long paths_.

-- 🤖 Backend-Friendly: Designed for seamless integration with databases and automated retrieval systems.
+- _🤖 Backend-Friendly: Designed for seamless integration with databases and automated retrieval systems_.

 [^1]: In Myanmar, there are 7 states and 7 divisions, 14 in total.
 Thus, the naming convention has to come down to the actual exam papers that was made for the state or division.
 The naming convention will be further developed from older repositories.